wxMaxima-developers/wxmaxima/Compiling.md

     sudo cmake --build . -- install # install it
 ```

-You can use (or test) a fresh compiled wxMaxima (without installation) by calling
-`./wxmaxima-local` from the build-directory.

 If you want to install into a special prefix (not `/usr/local`), add
 `-DCMAKE_INSTALL_PREFIX=/your/installation/prefix` to the first
 cmake invocation.
 E.g.